WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 draft-03

 * Define a CBOR structure to hold the certificate chain instead of re-using the TLS1.3 message.
-Apparently TLS implementations don't expose their message parsers enough to allow passing a message to a certificate verifier.
+The TLS 1.3 parser fails on unexpected extensions while this format should ignore them, and apparently TLS implementations don't expose their message parsers enough to allow passing a message to a certificate verifier.

 draft-02